 Instruction Manual.
 You can find an online version of the instruction manual here [PDF].

 Simplicity is not itself a bad thing.
-In fact, much of the time it can be virtue.
+In fact, much of the time, it can be a virtue.
 That’s especially true when shooting in wet conditions or underwater.
 You have enough to worry about without messing with endless buttons and menu items.

 In real-world use, it’s a fun camera to shoot with.
 But it also feels like it’s a generation behind the competition.
 I’m not referring to bells and whistles here; I’m referring to more basic things like a slow autofocus, very slow startup, and underwhelming high-ISO performance.